aivanzhang/panda_patrol/examples/prefect/README.md

     ```bash
     prefect server start
     ```
-3. Modify the `.env`.
-Note that the `SMTP_*` and `PATROL_EMAIL` values are dummy values.
-You will need to replace them with your own values if you want email alerts. `SLACK_WEBHOOK` is also a dummy value.
-You will need to replace it with your own value if you want slack alerts.
-4. Start the Panda Patrol server.
+3. Serve the flow.
     ```bash
-    python -m panda_patrol
-    ```
-5. Serve the flow.
-    ```bash
     python titanic.py
     ```
-6. Run the flow.
+4. Run the flow.
     ```
     prefect deployment run 'Titanic/run_titanic_analysis'
     ```
-7. After the flow completes, you should see the results of the patrols in the Panda Patrol UI at http://localhost:8000.
-It should look like
+5. After the asset finishes, you should see the following message in your logs
+    ```bash
+    See your Panda Patrol dashboard here: https://panda-patrol.vercel.app/public/public-xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+    ```
+    Click on the link to see the following dashboard
     ![Panda Patrol UI](result.gif)

 :tada: Congrats! :tada: You have now added Panda Patrols to Prefect!
 See the [documentation](https://github.com/aivanzhang/panda_patrol/wiki) for more information on other features like adjustable parameters, alerting, and silencing.